 “Many of which utilize a great deal of the same concepts Wright conceived in his design.
 From the hexagonal central shaft reinforced by three buttresses that form a Y shape demonstrated with The CN Tower in Toronto to the metal and glass curtain wall system that has became typical of all skyscrapers today. “

 In the years after his announcement no serious interest from developers emerged.
 Meanwhile, Wright was preoccupied with major projects including the Guggenheim Museum in New York City.
 When Frank Lloyd Wright died on April 9, 1959, so did his vision for a mile-high skyscraper.
-But the Illinois lives on in architectural legend.
+However, “the Illinois” lives on in architectural legend.